How to Finger Crochet a Bag: No Hook, No Problem

 Can you really crochet without a hook?

-Absolutely!
-Finger crochet is a legitimate technique that has been used for generations.
-Your fingers act as the hook — you simply pull loops of yarn through other loops using your hands instead of a metal or plastic tool.
-This finger crochet bag pattern is actually one of the easiest projects to start with because the super bulky yarn is large enough to manipulate comfortably with your fingers.
+Absolutely, finger crochet is a legitimate technique that’s been around for generations.
+Your fingers act as the hook: you pull loops of yarn through other loops by hand instead of with a tool.
+This is actually one of the easiest projects to start with, since the super-bulky yarn is large enough to handle comfortably.

 What kind of yarn is best for a finger crochet bag pattern?

-The best yarn for this finger crochet bag pattern is super bulky weight 6 yarn, specifically the cotton tube style filled with polyester fiber.
-This type of yarn creates defined stitches, holds its shape well, and is easy to grip with your fingers.
-Regular super bulky acrylic or wool yarn also works, but the cotton tube variety produces the cleanest results because the tube structure prevents splitting.
+The best yarn is super-bulky weight 6, specifically the cotton-tube style filled with polyester.
+It makes defined stitches, holds its shape, and is easy to grip.
+Regular super-bulky acrylic or wool works too, but the cotton-tube kind gives the cleanest results because the tube structure resists splitting.

 How long does it take to make a finger crochet bag?